palomachain/research/README.md

 # research
+A public repo for all Paloma and cross-chain related research, analytics and strategies.

 ## mevbots_gas
 A script that checks the daily gas fees and txn amount of a few MEV bots